Racism in the United States: Jewish Americans

 Antisemitism has also played a role in the history of the United States.
 During the late 19th and early 20th centuries, hundreds of thousands of Jews escaped from the pogroms which were occurring in Europe.

 Beginning in the 1910s, Southern Jewish communities were attacked by the Ku Klux Klan, which objected to Jewish immigration, and frequently used "The Jewish Banker" caricature in its propaganda.
 In 1915, Leo Frank was lynched in Georgia while he was serving a life sentence after being convicted of murder.
 This event was a catalyst in the re-formation of the Ku Klux Klan.

-Universities, such as Harvard, introduced Jewish quotas which effectively placed a limit on the number of Jews admitted to the University.
+Universities, such as Harvard, introduced Jewish quotas which effectively placed a limit on the number of Jews admitted to the university.
 According to the historian David Oshinsky, "Most of the surrounding medical schools (Cornell, Columbia, Pennsylvania, and Yale) had rigid quotas in place.
 In 1935 Yale accepted 76 applicants from a pool of 501.
 About 200 of those applicants were Jewish and only five got in."
 He notes that Dean Milton Winternitz's instructions were precise: "Never admit more than five Jews, and take no blacks at all."

 Events in Nazi Germany attracted attention in the United States.
 Jewish lobbying for intervention in Europe drew opposition from the isolationists, amongst whom was Father Charles Coughlin, a well known radio priest, who believed that the Jews were leading the United States into the war.
 He preached weekly, overtly anti-Semitic sermons and, from 1936, he began the publication of a newspaper, Social Justice, in which he printed anti-Semitic accusations such as those which are contained in The Protocols of the Elders of Zion.

 A number of Jewish organizations, Christian organizations, Muslim organizations, and academics consider the Nation of Islam anti-Semitic.
-Specifically, they claim that the Nation of Islam has engaged in revisionist and antisemitic interpretations of the Holocaust and exaggerates the role of Jews in the Atlantic slave trade.
+Specifically, they claim that the Nation of Islam has engaged in revisionist and antisemitic interpretations of the Holocaust and it exaggerates the role of Jews in the Atlantic slave trade.
 The Anti-Defamation League (ADL) alleged that the NOI's Health Minister, Dr. Abdul Alim Muhammad, accused Jewish doctors of injecting Blacks with the AIDS virus, an allegation that Muhammad and The Washington Post have refuted.